mseif7/MTRX2700-Major-Project/README.md

 ### Details about Testing Procedures for Module 5
-Testing of this module was done manually through channging the variables SEG_FLAG and qty (as described in the instructions section above);
+Testing of this module was done manually through channging the variables SEG_FLAG and qty;
 This module has been able to successfully display any integer value of variable qty, between 0 and 99 (as only 2 dispay digits are used).